Abu-Taher-Siddiki-Adnan/Student_Management_System/README.md

 ﻿# Student_Management_System
 Assalamu Alaikum.
-This is my second project.
+This is my first project.